tests-always-included/wick/doc/argument-processing.md

                 ;;
         esac

-        # Return success and wick-filter-array preserves the value.
+        # Return success and wickFilterArray preserves the value.
         return 0
     }